orientechnologies/orientdb-labs/OEP_10.md

 **Success metrics:**

-Improved scalability of massive write operations on YCSB tests both in transactional and non transactional modes.
+Improved scalability of massive write operations on performance benchmakrs both in transactional and non transactional modes.

 **Motivation:**

 1. Almost all modern databases (MySQL, PostgreSQL, etc) work with concurrent operations on record/key level granularity of locks.
-Also our investigation of YCSB tests shows that component level locks are not enough to achieve good scalability of writes.
+Also our investigation of results of performance benchmarks shows that component level locks are not enough to achieve good scalability of writes.
 2. Keeping of changes of all pages only inside of RAM causes noticable memory consumption and may lead to OOM and data corruption.
-3. During normal transaction processing we do not apply changes directly but put all changes inside of atomic operation (WAL) and if we need to read changed pages we apply those changes back to pages.
+3. During normal transaction processing we do not apply changes directly but collect all changes inside of atomic operation (so called deferred updates) and if we need to read changed pages we apply those changes back to pages.
 Such approach increase system fragility.
 Any error indisde of WAL or atomic operation will lead to data corruption.
-4. Apllying of changes to the pages at every read operation decreases speed of read of affected pages at ten times as result presence of single page which is changed inside of transaction will affect speed of whole transaction.
+4. Apllying of changes to the pages at every read operation decreases speed of read of affected pages at ten times as result even read  of single page which is changed inside of transaction will affect speed of whole transaction.

 **Description:**